Rausy/respawn-at-home/README.md

   <img src="https://i.imgur.com/LITGIiL.png">
 </p>

-Forcibly respawns players at their Essentials home.
-If they have none, it will attempt to respawn them at their bed and then spawn point.
+Forcibly respawns players at their Essentials home. (duh)

+You need [EssentialsX](https://www.spigotmc.org/resources/essentialsx.9089/) for this to work. (also duh)

 ## Usage
 It will automatically work when you respawn.